mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## 23 2019    11   November  1.86
     ## 24 2019    12   December  3.57

-\#This data set has 18 observations and 4 variables.
+This data set has 18 observations and 4 variables.
 There are 4 columns.
 Of those, 3 columns are in numerical format and month\_name is in a character format.

-\#I will merge Mr. Trash Wheel with precipitation data
+I will merge Mr. Trash Wheel with precipitation data.

 ``` r
 data_set_full = merge(df_three, precipitation_m, by = c("year", "month"), all=TRUE)
 view(data_set_full)
 ```

-\#I will characterize the merged data sets by viewing the structure, head and tail
+I will characterize the merged data sets by viewing the structure, head and tail.

 ``` r
 str(data_set_full)